Stephen S. Roach: Career

 After earning his PhD, Roach was a research fellow at the Brookings Institution in Washington, D.C.
 From 1972 until 1979, Roach served as staff economist of the Federal Reserve Board in Washington, D.C. supervising the preparation of the official Federal Reserve projections of the U.S. economy.
 From 1979 until joining Morgan Stanley in 1982, Roach was vice president for economic analysis for the Morgan Guaranty Trust Company in New York.

 Roach was with Morgan Stanley for 30-plus years.
 He was the investment bank's chief economist since 1982, serving as head of the firm's global team of economists in New York, London, Tokyo, Hong Kong, Singapore, and Paris.
 From 2007 to 2010 he was chairman, Morgan Stanley Asia, from 2010 to 2012 he was Non-Executive Chairman, Morgan Stanley Asia, and since mid-2010 he has been a Senior Fellow at Yale University.

 In 2009, Dirk Bezemer, a professor of economics at the University of Groningen in the Netherlands, noted that Roach was one of the earliest to have predicted the 2008 financial crisis.

+Analysis

+According to Roach, "Politicians who want to restrict a nation like China, which provides green technology at low cost and high quality in areas like electric vehicles (EBs) and solar batteries, that is purely a political agenda that makes no sense from an economic comparative advantage point of view."